kkortes/async-await-websockets/README.md

 ## Your client

+`npm install async-await-websockets`

-`index.html` is a temporary inclusion to this repo only to showcase how `request` works.
+`example.html` is a temporary inclusion to this repo only to showcase how `asyncEmit` works.
 The idea is simple:

 ```
+import { asyncEmit } from 'async-await-websockets';

 (async () => {
   try {
-    const result = await request("example-async", { somedata: "for the backend" });
+    const result = await asyncEmit("example-async", { somedata: "for the backend" });
     console.log(JSON.stringify(result));
   } catch ({ error }) {
     console.error(error);